 Beta Decay Alpha Decay Gamma Decay

-Nov 29, 2025 · 11 min read
+11 min read

 Think of elements like uranium or radium.
 They've always seemed a bit mysterious, emitting invisible rays that can penetrate materials and even harm living tissues.
 But what's really going on inside these atoms?
-The answer lies in the fundamental forces that govern the nucleus, and the various ways these forces can cause an atom to shed particles and energy.
+Which means the answer lies in the fundamental forces that govern the nucleus, and the various ways these forces can cause an atom to shed particles and energy.
 Among the most fascinating of these processes are alpha, beta, and gamma decay, each with its own unique characteristics and implications.
 Let's dive in to explore these nuclear phenomena in detail, understanding their mechanisms, applications, and significance in the broader world of physics.

 Main Subheading